[Rev. 5/1/2022 7:16:42 PM--2021]

 (a) The Attorney General.

-(b) The Administrator of the Division of Enterprise Information Technology Services.
+(b) The Administrator of the Division of Enterprise Information Technology Services of the Department of Administration.

 (c) One member of the Senate appointed by the Majority Leader of the Senate.